Daily Events - 1960

 January 23

-Mark Dining, Rod Lauren, Jack Scott, Robin Luke, Jimmy Jones and the Everly Brothers appear on ABC-TVs The Dick Clark Show.
-Cliff Richard appears on ABC-TVs The Pat Boone Show.
+Mark Dining, Rod Lauren, Jack Scott, Robin Luke, Jimmy Jones and the Everly Brothers appear on ABC-TV's The Dick Clark Show.
+Cliff Richard appears on ABC-TV's The Pat Boone Show.

 January 25

 Chuck Berry is indicted for the violation of the Mann Act in connection with an incident in Kansas in 1958.
 Berry is already under December 1959 indictment for another violation of the Mann Act.
-His personal appearances drop from 20+ a month to three February and zero in March.
+His personal appearances drop from 20+ a month to three in February and zero in March.

 January 26